rockets/rockets/README.md

 ## Support

-There are a few ways to resupply and assist the CC:
+There are a few ways to resupply and assist the command centre:

 - Use rules to avoid receiving unwanted data.
-- Donate a few dollars to help cover server costs.
+- [Donate](https://plasso.co/rudolf.theunissen@gmail.com) a few dollars to help cover server costs.
-- Sponsor this app if you have a lot of bandwidth at your disposal.

 ## Credits